Asieh Amini: Activism

 Amini founded the 'Stop Stoning Forever Campaign' in October 2006.
 She worked together with a well known feminist from Iran and two writers from outside the country who could publish without censorship.
-She is fighting gender- based injustices in Iran's judicial system and is advocating for an end of stoning as a form of execution.
+She is fighting gender-based injustices in Iran's judicial system and is advocating for an end to stoning as a form of execution.

 She started her activism when she met a 16-year-old girl named Atefeh Sahaaleh who had endured a lifetime of sexual abuse.
-As a result of that abuse she had turned to sex work and was eventually sentenced for extramarital sex to death by stoning.
+As a result of that abuse, she was eventually sentenced for to death by stoning for crimes against chastity.
 Amini felt compelled to write about and investigate the practice of stoning.
-During her investigations she found out that despite Iran's commitment to the international community to abolish the practice stoning were still going on in secret.
+During her investigations she found out that despite Iran's commitment to the international community to abolish the practice stoning was still going on in secret.
 In 2002, Iran's chief justice declared a moratorium on stoning.
 Amini tried to publish her story but was soon after fired from her newspaper.
 The editor-in-chief of her newspaper said that it was impossible for them to publish the story as she was fighting Sharia law and the Iranian judicial system.
 She sent the story to another newspaper but they declined.
 After a long search, a women's publication agreed to publish an edited version.

-Soon after the publishing of the story of Atefeh Amini heard of another similar story concerning the fate of Leyla, a nineteen-year old with mental age of an eight year old who was supposed to be hanged for chastity.
+Soon after the publishing of the story of Atefeh Amini heard of another similar story concerning the fate of Leyla, a nineteen-year-old with the mental age of an eight-year-old who was supposed to be hanged for chastity.
 Amini found out that the girl was still alive in a prison in Arak and decided to help her.
 The girl had first been put out for prostitution by her own mother at the age between five and eight.
 From then onward her mother prostituted her and lived from the money.
 Leyla gave birth to her first child at age nine and received a 100 lashes sentence for chastity for the first time.
 She was sentenced to death for incest among other things as her brothers had been among the townsmen who had raped her.
 Amini visited the judge who had sentenced Leyla and he said that the law is the law and that he was just applying it.
 He further stated, under Amini's account, that if the society was an apple Leyla was a worm.
 Amini wrote a story about Leyla in the magazine Zanan.
 The story echoed internationally.
 Even the Norwegian prime minister Kjell Magne Bondevik wrote a letter to Iranian president Khatami.
-Eventually Leyla had a second trial.
-With the help of a friend of Shadi Sadr, her human rights attorney, Amini was able to have Leyla be removed from prison and put in a social organization that provided her with private lessons and helped her to learn to read and to write.
+Eventually, Leyla had a second trial.
+With the help of a friend of Shadi Sadr, her human rights attorney, Amini was able to have Leyla removed from prison and put in a social organization that provided her with private lessons and helped her to learn to read and to write.
 In 2007 Amini was arrested and imprisoned.